RealTimeLogic/JavaSMQ/README.md

 java LedSMQ
 ```

 The Swing example connects to the [public SMQ test broker](https://simplemq.com/m2m-led/).
-You may control any of the connected devices or you can run a simulated device by using the [online device C example](https://repl.it/@RTL/SMQ-LED-Demo).
+You may control any of the connected devices, or you can run a simulated device by using the [online device C example](https://repl.it/@RTL/SMQ-LED-Demo).
 Note that the Swing example also opens a browser window and redirects the browser to the LED example's HTML5 UI.
 This makes it easy for you to see how the Swing UI example can be synchronized in real time with the HTML5 UI example.

-See the [SMQ LED example's tutorial](https://makoserver.net/blog/2014/12/Browser-to-Device-LED-Control-using-SimpleMQ) for more information on how the example works.
+See the [SMQ LED example's tutorial](https://makoserver.net/blog/2014/12/Browser-to-Device-LED-Control-using-SimpleMQ) for more information on how this example works.

 # Compiling for Android

 You may include the SMQ java code in your Android build, but do not include the file RTL/SMQ/SwingSMQ.java since this file is designed for Swing.

-A ready to use Android example can be downloaded from the [SMQ source code home page](https://realtimelogic.com/products/simplemq/src/) .
-A pre compiled example is available on [Google Play](https://play.google.com/store/apps/details?id=demo.smq_android) .
+A ready-to-use Android example can be downloaded from the [SMQ source code home page](https://realtimelogic.com/products/simplemq/src/) .
+A pre compiled example is available on [Google Play](https://play.google.com/store/apps/details?id=demo.smq_android).

 # SMQ Library Source Code